anderson-aristotle/react/README.md

 ### Code-along: display multiple movies

 Our movie component isn't very dynamic.
 It can still only render a pre-determined movie.
 Let's change that.
-First, let's hard code a an array of movie titles in `App.js`.
+First, let's hard code an array of movie titles in `App.js`.
 Then, we'll iterate through our array, and render one `Movie` component for each title.
 To pass the title into the `Movie` component, we'll need to use something called "props".
 We'll learn more about them in the next lesson.